 - If you get a higher grade in your autumn exam than you get this summer, then you can ask the exam board to provide a new certificate showing your higher grade.

 Results day will be the 12 August 2021.
+Please see here for detailed information about when to arrive.
 Further details will be communicated if there is any change in the public health circumstances.
 Please ensure you are checking the school website and Twitter accounts for publicised information.

 Certificates will be available for collection from mid November 2021.
 Depending on the public health situation we will endeavour to hold a celebration evening.
 Please ensure you are checking the school website and Twitter accounts for further information.

 Given the hard work that students have put in we hope they will be happy with their grades, however we recognise that some students may not be.
 If you’re disappointed with your grade you might consider whether you could sit exams in the autumn series (November/December 2021) to improve your grade.